Grant could help Wisconsin farmers donate extra produce

 News At Other State Sites:

-- 2 dead, 1 injured in Abbotsford shooting early Saturday morning2 hours ago

-- Minnesota dairy farmers say federal program is little help2 hours ago
+- Minnesota dairy farmers say federal program is little help15 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.